samfolo/autodep/README.md

         - //dont/include/this/awkward/dep:only_for_tests
   ```

-## Extension Settings

-TBD - majority of configuration is handled via the `.autodep.yaml` files.

 ## Known Issues

-- Autodep does not currently support anything but explicit files in `srcs` fields.
+- _Autodep_ does not currently support anything but explicit filenames and subpaths in `srcs` array fields.
 There are plans to be able to support build targets in `srcs` fields in the future.

-- Autodep plans to support the cleanup of old `BUILD` targets in the future; for now, deleting a file, will leave an orphaned build rule in the corresponding `BUILD` file
+- _Autodep_ plans to support the cleanup of old `BUILD` targets in the future; for now, deleting a file, will leave an orphaned build rule in the corresponding `BUILD` file

-- Autodep does not currently support lambdas and list comprehensions in `BUILD` files.
+- _Autodep_ does not currently support lambdas and list comprehensions in `BUILD` files.
 The internal parser will be completed in future, but only the most common syntax is covered at the moment.
 The same is true for complex type-hints.

-- Autodep will not "correct" visibility issues with pre-existing build targets.
+- _Autodep_ will not "correct" visibility issues with pre-existing build targets.
 For instance, if a dependency `BUILD` file is structured like this:

   ```python
   my_rule(